We are a global faculty of researchers & practitioners.

 Visit Simon's website HERE.

-More recently, Ryan is a lecturer at the University of Melbourne where his work focuses on teacher professional learning, educational leadership, practitioner research and primary mathematics.
-He is the Director of the Maths Collaborative that is a partnership between the Maths Association of Victoria, Melbourne University and 40 primary schools.
-As a speaker, Ryan has delivered keynotes for the University of Melbourne Network of Schools on topics such as: Leading Improvement, Professional Learning Teams and Mathematical Reasoning.
+Ryan is also lecturer at a leading University in Australia where his work focuses on teacher professional learning, educational leadership, practitioner research and primary mathematics.
+He is currently leading the Melbourne Catholic Education Office (CEM) School Wide Improvement Forums that is a partnership between the Agile Schools, CEM and and over 50 Southern Region Primary School Improvement Teams.
+As a speaker, Ryan has delivered keynotes on topics such as: Leading Improvement, Developing Teaching Expertise, Peer Coaching, Evaluative Thinking, High Performing Teams and Mathematical Reasoning.

 Ryan completed his PhD under the supervision of Professor John Hattie.
 His PhD focused on the effectiveness of educational design research as a form of teacher professional learning.
-He is a lead facilitator for Learning Sprints and Agile Leadership programs across Australia.
+He is a lead facilitator for Agile Leadership and Teaching Sprints programs across Australia.

 Ricky has significant leadership experience in education reform: working across schools, education systems and in the not-for-profit sector.
 She is founder and Director of EdCapital, an education consultancy.
 She was Founding Director of the Centre for New Public Education, held system leadership positions in US school districts and spent 7 years as a teacher and school leader.